noomde/IoT/brokerReport.md

 I have changed the admin password to one much more secure to make sure nobody gets access to these things.

+One thing that makes EMQX better than a public broker is the dashboard.
+The dashboard allows me to have good control over the usage and should allow me to have a close grip on the users.

 ### below is a few pictures showing some of the security decisions:

 <img width="2440" height="529" alt="image" src="https://github.com/user-attachments/assets/b9b0938a-e333-40ca-9147-a82cffdb0ce1" />